Karthik9633/Travel_Webpage/README.md

 The homepage features a full-screen hero section with a high-quality background image that instantly captures attention.
 It includes:

-A bold headline
+1.A bold headline
-Motivational sub-text
+2.Motivational sub-text
-A call-to-action button
+3.A call-to-action button
-Centered content for an immersive experience
+4.left side content for an immersive experience.
+5.Right side images for an extraordinary experince.
+6.A beautifull ocean theme background

 This section sets the tone for the entire travel journey.